 - a.
 The Board of Supervisors will review and make revisions to the SCW Program in its reasonable discretion, including but not limited to updates to the Infrastructure Program Project Scoring Criteria; Watershed Area boundaries; County Landcover Survey; Credit Program; Credit Trading Program; Incentive Program; Low-Income Credit Program; Threshold Score; membership of the Watershed Area Steering Committees, Regional Oversight Committee, and Scoring Committee; and other sections. - b.
-After a period of thirty (30) years, the Board of Supervisors shall evaluate the need for the SCW Program and make a determination of whether the tax should be reduced or rescinded.
+After a period of no longer than thirty (30) years, the Board of Supervisors shall evaluate the need for needs of the SCW Program and make a an affirmative determination of whether that the tax should be reduced or repealed. is needed to build additional Projects to achieve Water Quality Benefits and other benefits in accordance with the goals of the SCW Program.
+Should the Board of Supervisors determine that no additional Projects are needed, the SCW Program tax will be reduced accordingly, to reflect a transition from funding new Projects to funding operation, maintenance and replacement of Projects that were constructed with SCW Program funds during the previous thirty (30) years.